-For anything over £500,000 a key decision will be required and the rules for publications must be followed.
+For anything of over £500,000 or anything which has a significant effect on 2 or more wards a key decision will be required and the rules for publications must be followed.

 Delegated decisions must take account of the Special Purchaser requirements described above.